Pinjesz/MIDI-BERT-extension/README.md

 All the datasets employed in this work are publicly available.

-Currently there are 3 implemented tokenizations from miditok package: REMI, TSD and Structured but implementing others should be easy.
+Currently there are 4* implemented tokenizations from miditok package: REMI, TSD, Structured and CP but implementing others should be easy.

+\* *Note*: CP tokenization is not fully implemented right now and adding new types of tokens will not work.

 ## Installation